shakib-2020/simple-car-game/README.md

 # simple-car-game
-This is a simple car game using JavaScript
+This is a simple car game using JavaScript. for play the game download the code and run it on your browser.